Shoot me an email anytime: voodoo at gmail. On Twitter I’m @andrewchen.

 Below is a bio that I typed up for a conference in 3rd person ;-)

 Andrew Chen is a writer and entrepreneur focused on mobile products, metrics, and user growth.

-He is an advisor/angel for early-stage startups including AngelList, AppSumo, Barkbox, Cardpool (acq. by Safeway), Frankly (an SK Planet co), Gravity (acq. by AOL), Grovo, Kiva, Mocospace, Qualaroo, Qik (acq. by Skype), Secret, Wanelo, ZenPayroll, and is also a 500 Startups mentor.
+He is an advisor/investor for tech startups including AngelList, AppSumo, Barkbox, Cardpool (acq. by Safeway), Frankly (an SK Planet co), Gravity (acq. by AOL), Grovo, Kiva, Mocospace, Product Hunt, Qualaroo, Qik (acq. by Skype), Secret, Wanelo, and ZenPayroll.
 Previously, he was an Entrepreneur-in-Residence at Mohr Davidow Ventures, a Silicon Valley-based firm with $2B under management.